A Timeline of Filipino Television

 The start of science and technology development in the Philippines dates back to the early American period – the time where they wanted to focus on industrial technology but was greatly ignored.
 The University of the Philippines, as well as other science and technology-related companies effectively contributed to the innovation of technological devices in the country.

 The first official television program in the Philippines aired in 1953.
 During this time, several academic experiments were done by notable innovators.
 Meanwhile, DZAQ-TV3 was the first television station in the country.
 At first, the TV station served as a medium for spreading information to the public, precisely as a vehicle for the reelection bid of the former President Quirino.
 However, many did not own a television so the program had difficulty airing and being known.
-The only places that had TVs during that time were restaurants, public areas, hotels, hospitals, and other prominent people.
+The only places that had the best TVs in the Philippines during that time were restaurants, public areas, hotels, hospitals, and other prominent people.

 The first channel lasted for 4 hours a day (from 6pm to 10pm) and ran advertisements, as well as borrowed films from foreign countries like cowboy movies and variety shows.
 As the show ran out of programs, they started to air stage plays to make up for the lost programs.
 Some of the popular radio/TV shows in those years were Tawag ng Tanghalan, Kuwentong Kutsero, and Student Canteen.
-Back in those days, TVs certainly cost less than automobiles but the reception of the TV relied on electrical power and was not always available in the country due to power shortage.
+Back in those days, Philippines’ best TVs certainly cost less than automobiles but the reception of the TV relied on electrical power and was not always available in the country due to power shortage.

 Before, local TV networks were buying the rights of mediocre American TV programs instead of local ones because it was cheaper than the Philippine shows.
 What’s more, during that time, it meant a lot for a family if you own a television as it was dubbed as a great obsession of the country.